Installation piece acting as a portal between two not-so-distant rooms.

-While the Internet has potential as a tool for effective mass communication, its corporate overlords have created echo chambers that reinforce our own biases by way of targeted ads and algorithms.
+While the Internet has potential as a tool for effective mass communication, its corporate overlords have created echo chambers that reinforce our inherent biases by way of targeted ads and algorithms.

-I wanted to use the power of the internet locally, using high-res live video streams to connect two disparate communities that might not interact with each other on a regular basis.
+I wanted to use the power of the internet locally, by employing live video to connect two disparate communities that might not interact with each other on a regular basis.

 Consortium is a mixed-media installation consisting of two ‘windows’ that stream video to each other over the local network, enabling viewers to see people at the other location in real time.
 Each ‘window’ consists of a metal stand, a monitor in portrait orientation, a webcam, and a computer running Chrome with WebRTC.